data-integrations/wrangler/docs/directives/set-columns.md

   }
 ```

-Applying the directives below
+If you have parsed this `body` using the [parse-as-csv](csv-parser.md)
+directive and are now applying the `set columns` directive:

 ```
-  parse-as-csv body , true
+  parse-as-csv body , false
   set columns a,b,c,d,e
 ```

-Would generate record that has the column names assigned as follows:
+This would generate a record that has these column names:

 ```
 {